hoff2/hoff2.github.io/_posts/2020-12-11-dependency-injection.md

 many design principles, patterns, and practices we've since come to take for granted were yet to grow.
 Much of the field was still thinking in Procedural or Structured Programming terms and was still figuring out how to use the tool of OO _well_.
 This is normal.
-I've seen it happen with Actors and now with Microservices and arguably even Functional Programming, with three-quarters of a century of history behind it, is still lacking in some of this area.
+I've since seen it happen with Actors and Microservices and arguably even Functional Programming, with three-quarters of a century of history behind it, is still lacking in some of this area.